rrazvd/bbb-face-recognizer/README.md

 ```
 model_files
 └── label_encoder.joblib
+└── metrics.txt
 └── model.joblib
 ```

-This files will be loaded by `face_predictor.py` to use generated model.
+This joblib files will be loaded by `face_predictor.py` to use generated model.

 ### 3. API